vksah32/blog-posts/Raft consensus.md

 #### Raft Algorithm

 - Distinguished leader approach -> only leader accepts log entries from clients,  decides how to write to logs, replicates to other servers
+- Concept of term -> each term starts with an election for a leader; serves as logical clock and represneted by sequential intergers
+-
 - Leader election
   -
 - Log replication